exercism/julia/concepts/multi-dimensional-arrays/about.md

 ### Indexing with ranges and arrays

-We can easily copy a sub-matrix:
+We can easily copy a sub-matrix.

+In the example below, the [`reshape()`][reshape] function coerces an array to the specified dimensions by filling column-wise, then we slice it.

 ```julia-repl
 julia> m12 = reshape(collect(1:12), 4, 3)